josh-W42/frontend-nanodegree-arcade-game/README.md

 # Udacity FrontEnd Nanodegree Project: Classic Arcade Game Clone

-## Description.
+## Description
-	This a clone of the classic game 'froger'.
+	<p>This a clone of the classic game 'froger'.
 This goal of this game is to cross an enemy filled street to reach the water.
-However, players can lose lives if they come in contact with a bug.
+However, players can lose lives if they come in contact with a bug.</p>
 * If a player loses all 4 lives then they lose.
 * if a player reaches a score of 5000 (and reaches water!) then they will win.
 * Gems will randomly appear at the start of the game to boost a player's score.